 Plano Fire-Rescue initiated its Wildland Team Program in 2011 as a result of the State of Texas developing the Texas Interstate Fire Mutual Aid System (TIFMAS).
-TIFMAS provides the framework to mobilize personnel and equipment available in unaffected regions of the state for Mutual Aid in the event of natural disasters such as wildfires, hurricanes, floods, and winter storms.
+TIFMAS provides the framework to mobilize personnel and equipment available in unaffected regions of the state for Mutual Aid in the event of natural disasters such as: wildfires, hurricanes, floods and winter storms.
 Plano Fire-Rescue became a partner agency in this program, exhibiting our dedication to our neighbors in Texas and beyond.

-The Wildland Team follows nationally recognized standards developed by the National Wildfire Coordinating Group (NWCG) for Federal and State Wildland Firefighters for training and physical ability.
+The Wildland Team follows nationally recognized standards, developed by the National Wildfire Coordinating Group (NWCG), for federal and state Wildland Firefighters for training and physical ability.
 Additional training is available and encouraged.
 The Wildland Team attempts to maintain approximately 30 individuals available for assignments of up to two weeks with as little as two hours notice.
-Once dispatched to an incident the team is expected to be self-sufficient for up to 48 hours and may be required to camp in tents for the duration of the trip.
+Once dispatched to an incident, the team is expected to be self-sufficient for up to 48 hours and may be required to camp in tents for the duration of the trip.

-All requests for assistance from the State are coordinated and sent through the Texas Department of Emergency Management (TDEM) thus providing an organized and systematic response.
+All requests for assistance from the state are coordinated and sent through the Texas Department of Emergency Management (TDEM), thus providing an organized and systematic response.
 This also includes the tracking of personnel and equipment for complete reimbursement to the responding entity.
 The City of Plano is fully compensated for expenses incurred for equipment and personnel responding to the incident.
-This also covers the backfill of personnel into the positions vacated, ensuring there is no reduction in daily staffing, or added cost.
+This also covers the back-fill of personnel into the positions vacated, ensuring there is no reduction in daily staffing or added cost.
 This equates to a cost neutral situation for the City of Plano.